Specters of the Ridgelys: A Deep Dive into the Haunting Tales of Hampton Mansion

 However, records indicate that the house’s interior was unfinished until 1790.
 Perhaps the family used one wing or only a portion of the main block before completion.

-One traditional story relates that when Hampton was ready to receive guests, Captain Charles Ridgely held a spirited party with wine, songs, and card games for his friends.
+One traditional story relates that when Hampton was ready to receive guests, Captain Charles Ridgely held a spirited party for his friends with wine, songs, and card games.

 At the same time, Rebecca Ridgely held a prayer meeting in another part of the house.
 Rebecca, an ardent convert to Methodism in the 1770s, stated that she was “Born again a Child of God.

-The Ridgelys contributed handsomely to the Methodist cause and 1776, provided, rent-free, a house and farm on the Hampton estate for the “first preacher of Methodism in America,” the Reverend Robert Strawbridge.
+The Ridgelys contributed handsomely to the Methodist cause and, in 1776, provided a house and farm on the Hampton estate rent-free for the “first preacher of Methodism in America,” the Reverend Robert Strawbridge.

 Tragically, Captain Charles Ridgely died in 1790 at 56, not living long enough to enjoy his labor’s ultimate fruits fully.
 In his Will, he requested that a family burial ground be established at his dwelling place and that he be buried there.